-Some proposed changes will affect all retirees, while others zero in on specific groups like part-time workers and new parents who want to use retirement funds to pay for birth and adoption expenses.
-There are several provisions that would impact wealthy families looking to maximize tax and estate planning strategies through retirement.
-And as with any legislation, there are plusses and minuses to these proposals.
+Some changes brought forth by the bill affect all retirees, while others zero in on specific groups like part-time workers and new parents who want to use retirement funds to pay for birth and adoption expenses.
+There are several provisions that will impact wealthy families looking to maximize tax and estate planning strategies through retirement.
+And as with any legislation, there are plusses and minuses to the bill.

-Here are a few aspects of the SECURE Act that high-net-worth families should be aware of if the legislation passes in the Senate.
+Here are a few aspects of the SECURE Act that high-net-worth families should be aware of.

 An Opportunity for Tax Savings with Required Minimum Distribution Requirements